laurenwilner/github_training_site/_book/06_group-workflow.md

 **Recap**

-- You have successfully complete the second collaborative route.

-- We have now practiced using Git to do a code review!
-You used Git to review/check/comment on our colleague's work without emailing or copying/pasting code back and forth.
+- You have successfully completed the second collaborative route.
+You used Git to review/check/comment on your colleague's work without emailing or copying/pasting code back and forth.
 The lead researcher made changes to their code based on your feedback, and you both worked together to finalize the pull request.

-- **CR to flesh this out to similar format as previous**
+- Similar to the previous workflow, collaborators can work independently, but request review of each other's work.

 ### Collaborative Route #3: Working on the same files

-In this scenario, the lead researcher may have created and committed an analysis file, and then the colleague might want to make direct changes to that file or extend the analysis.
-This is a valid and commonly used workflow, and goes well if both people are working sequentially and pulling from main often to pull down any changes made to the repo as the other person works.
+In this scenario, imagine that the lead researcher has already created and committed an analysis file.
+The colleague then wants to make direct changes to that file or extend the analysis.
+This is a valid and commonly used workflow, and works well if both people are working sequentially and pulling from main often to pull down any changes made to the repo as their collaborators work.

+This diagram shows how both Lauren and Corinne can work on the same file, sequentially over time, each pulling from main, making changes, and merging their changes back into main before the other person works:

 <img src="./figures/no-conflict.PNG" width="100%" />

 However, this collaborative route leaves room for the dreaded merge conflict.